Illinois

 Payment of fines and fees: Effective August 2018, the court may not deny a sealing or expungement petition because the petitioner has not satisfied an outstanding financial obligation established, imposed, or originated by a court or unit of local government, including fines and fees.
 “An outstanding legal financial obligation does not include any court ordered restitution to a victim under Section 5-5-6 of the Unified Code of Corrections, unless the restitution has been converted to a civil judgment.”
 Ill.
 Comp.
 Stat.
 Ann.
 2630/5.2(d)(6)(C).

 Drug test prerequisite for relief: Under Ill.
 Comp.
 Stat.
 Ann.
-2630/5.2(d)(3), an application for sealing or expungement must be accompanied by proof that the applicant has taken a drug test within 30 days before filing the petition.
-Effective in 2022, this provision was amended to omit any requirement that the applicant “has passed” this test.
-In addition, the new law provided that the court may not deny a petition for expungement or sealing because the test indicates a positive test for the presence of cannabis within the petitioner’s body.
+2630/5.2(d)(3), an application for sealing or expungement of a felony violation for a drug offense or qualified probation must be accompanied by proof that the applicant has taken a drug test within 30 days before filing the petition.
+Effective in 2022, this provision was amended to provide that the court may not deny a petition for expungement or sealing because the test indicates a positive result for the presence of cannabis within the petitioner’s body.
 See HB4392, adding 2630/5.2(d)(6)(D).

 D. Immediate sealing for victims of human trafficking